VladRudchik/Boxing_punches_classification/README.md

 P.S.
 Several files have the format of 2-5 jabs, 10 uppercuts and 10 hooks.
 In such cases, see the markup file.

 ### Test data
-The train record has the following format:
+The test record has the following format:
 1. 5 seconds of rest
 2. 2 jabs (slow + fast)
 3. 5 seconds of rest